varvv/contract-deployments/README.md

 1. Ensure you have followed the instructions above in `setup`
 1. Go to the folder that was created using the `make setup-gas-increase network=<network>` step
 1. Fill in all TODOs (search for "TODO" in the folder) in the `.env` and `README` files.
 Tip: you can run `make deps` followed by `make sign-upgrade` to produce a Tenderly simulation which will help fill in several of the TODOs in the README (and also `make sign-rollback`).
 1. Check in the task when it's ready to sign and collect signatures from signers
 1. Once executed, check in the records files and mark the task `DONE` in the README.

+## Using the fault proof upgrade template

+This template is used to upgrade the fault proof contracts.
+This is commonly done in conjunction with a hardfork.

+1. Ensure you have followed the instructions above in `setup`
+1. Go to the folder that was created using the `make setup-upgrade-fault-proofs network=<network>` step
+1. Specify the commit of [Optimism code](https://github.com/ethereum-optimism/optimism) and [Base contracts code](https://github.com/base-org/contracts) you intend to use in the `.env` file
+1. Run `make deps`
+1. Add the new absolute prestate to the `.env` file.
+This can be found in the op-program prestates [releases.json](https://github.com/ethereum-optimism/optimism/blob/develop/op-program/prestates/releases.json) file.
+1. NOTE: If this task is for mainnet, the directory should work as-is.
+If this task is for testnet, you will need to follow the following steps:
+   1. Update the `UpgradeDGF` script to inherit `MultisigBuilder` instead of `NestedMultisigBuilder`
+   1. Comment out the mainnet environment variables and uncomment the testnet vars in `.env`
+   1. Comment out the nested multisig builder commands in the Makefile and uncomment the multisig builder commands
+1. Build the contracts with `forge build`
+1. Remove the unneeded validations from `VALIDATION.md` and update the relevant validations accordingly
+1. Check in the task when it's ready to sign and collect signatures from signers
+1. Once executed, check in the records files and mark the task `DONE` in the README.